-As of the end of the current fiscal year, the Agency's governmental funds reported combined ending fund balances of \$692,018 a decrease of \$1,424,355.
+As of the end of the current fiscal year, the Agency's general fund reported an ending fund balance of \$676,244 a decrease of \$15,774.
 The reduction is consistent with the budget.
 The General Fund is the chief operating fund of the Agency.
-At the end of the current fiscal year, the fund balance of the General Fund was \$692,018, a decrease of \$1,343,715 during the current fiscal year.
-The Debt Service Fund was closed at June 30, 2021 and all debt payments moved to the City's debt service fund.